tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 or KeyUpdate is an individual flight; in particular, a KeyUpdate sent in response to a KeyUpdate with update_requested does not implicitly acknowledge that message.
-Implementations MAY ACK the records corresponding to each transmission of that flight or simply ACK the most recent one.
+Implementations MAY acknowledge the records corresponding to each transmission of that flight or simply acknowledge the most recent one.

 ACKs MUST NOT be sent for other records of any content type other than handshake or for records which cannot be unprotected.